mauriceschmetzer/Interest-Rates/README.md

 ### Output:

+This code generates one output file:

+- *ts_bond_price_yyyy_mm_dd.csv* = Time Series of specific German Government Bond Price

+The file will be saved in the folder */Clean_Data*.
+This folder is automatically generated if it doesn't exist.

 ## 3. Visualizing Time Series of Interest Rates

 ### File Objectives:

 - Visualizes the time series of interest rates for any desired maturity
-- Optional: Compare time series of interest rates to any other time series of data that is visualized on second y-axis.
+- Optional: Compare the time series of interest rates to any other time series of data that is visualized on the second y-axis.

 ### Settings: